Rijksmuseum Amsterdam

 - By tram (from Central Station) - lines 2 or 5 (exit on stop Hobbemastraat); from elsewhere in the city - tram 6, 7 or 10 (stop Spiegelgracht).

 - By bus: 145, 170, 172 (stop Hobbemastraat).
-Please note that the bus stop Museumplein is located far from the city museums.
+Please note that the bus stop Museumplein is far from the city museums.

 By car: leave the city ring A10 on exit S108 (Amstelveen) and drive direction Centrum via Amstelveenseweg and De Lairessestraat.
 Turn left on the crossing at the Concertgebouw and try to park your car in the underground Q-park car park, under the Museumplein.
-The entrance to the car park is located directly in front of the Concertgebouw, at the Albert Heijn supermarket entry.
+The entrance to the car park is directly in front of the Concertgebouw, at the Albert Heijn supermarket entry.
 You have to drive through the sidewalk to enter it.

-A separate access for touring buses to the same car park, is located nearby the Philips Wings, on the left side of the Museumplein at the Paulus Potterstraat.
+A separate access for touring buses to the same car park, is nearby the Philips Wings, on the left side of the Museumplein at the Paulus Potterstraat.

 Rijksmuseum Schiphol Airport